ComplexCollaborativeAgents/aileenOG/README.md

 This should startup the SoarJavaDebugger window that lets us inspect the state of Soar kernel.

+## Architecture
+An overview of how `aileen-agent` fits with the rest of the [architecture](https://gitlab-external.parc.com/aileen/aileen-agent/wikis/architecture-diagram)

 ## Structure and Editing
-* aileen-agent is built in three parts:
+* aileen-agent has the following components:
-    1. a python client to aileen-world `aileen-agent/aileen.py`
+    1. a python client to aileen-world `aileen-agent/aileen.py`.
+This module makes requests as described in the [protocol](https://gitlab-external.parc.com/aileen/aileen-world/wikis/communication-protocol).
     2. a python interface to Soar kernel `aileen-agent/soar_interface` that uses python SWIG bindings to the Soar kernel
     2. a set of rules that guide reasoning in Soar in `aileen-agent/agent`